To send a new message from the Listbox Message Composer, click

 The Message Composer actually requires that you send a test copy of your message before delivering it to your entire list.

-After you choose your message template, and create your message, you will go to Step 3, Send a Test.
+After you choose your message template, and create your message, you will go to Step 3, Pick List & Test.

 There, you can set the message From, Subject and other settings.
 You will select the list that receives the message at this time, so we can append the correct footer to your message.